sidirima/25042024_vlsi/docs/info.md

 ## How it works

-This is a 74LS181 4-bit Arithmetic Logic Unit
+This is a 74LS181 4-bit Arithmetic Logic Unit.
+The code for it is in Verilog, tested with Spartan-II XC2S100 FPGA.
+It works correctly as it is documented in the SN74LS181 datasheet by Texas Instruments.

 ## How to test